 “..one of a new breed of self-sufficient young classical musicians...hands of great skill and power, electric flair and colorful musicality." - Jon Sobel, (BlogCritics.com)

 Described by the music critics as "exceptional, entrancing, fun!"
 (Harry Rolnick, ConcertoNet.com), "a fully formed and fearsomely talented pianist" (Steve Holtje, CultureCatch.com) and "bold, dynamic, magnificent" (Harris Goldsmith, NY Concert Review"), "Bulgarian-born piano dynamo" (Steve Smith, Time Out NY) Tania Stavreva "has taken solo piano to rare heights" (Classicalite News).
 She is "a unique pianist, combining genuine quality with a refreshing approach to programing."
 (Bachtrack.com UK), "extraordinary, intoxicating, superb" (Performing Arts Review), "a sensuous, dramatically aware keyboardist, fascinating to watch, in her finger work, as well as to hear."
 (John Osburn, Osburnt.com) and "one of a new breed of self-sufficient young classical musicians... hands of great skill and power, electric flair and colorful musicality" (Jon Sobel, BlogCritics.com).
 She is recognized as one of the most versatile young artists of her generation, renowned internationally for having “some of the most precise fingering of any of the twenty-something generation of pianists, bar none” (Mark Greenfest, SoundWordSight Arts Magazine), for her "fiery pianism" (The Arts Desk), "unique contemporary style" (AXS), "superior technical abilities", "unlimited virtuosity", "personal sensitivity difficult to find elsewhere", and "huge dynamic range" combined with "demanding and diversified programs”.
 Her "masterfully delivered" (San Francisco Chronicle) performance of the "White Lies for Lomax" (Winner of the 3rd Van Cliburn American Composers International Competition) by Mason Bates, released on Innova Recordings “is a stunning display of intricate blues playing and a highlight of the recording” (Karl Ackermann, All About Jazz CD Review), where Ms. Stavreva is among artists such as the Chicago Symphony Orchestra.
-Her "edgy and knockout" (The Huffington Post) solo album Rhythmic Movement released on January 7th, 2017 on Tania Stavreva Music LLC, reached immediately BILLBOARD Classical Top 10 (at #8) and it is the winner of the Clouzine International Music Awards 2017 in Best Classical Album, the winner of 3 Global Music Awards for Outstanding Achievement (for emerging artist, album, classical) and the winner of 4 Radio Music Awards 2017, Indie Music Channel (for Best Classical Record, Best Classical Female Artist, Best Classical Song and Best Classical Duo, with Living Colour drummer Will Calhoun on drums).
+Her "edgy and knockout" (The Huffington Post) solo album Rhythmic Movement released on January 7th, 2017 on Tania Stavreva Music LLC, reached immediately BILLBOARD Classical Top 10 (at #8) and it is the winner of 9 international music awards: 2 from The Clouzine International Music Awards in Best Classical Album 2017 and Best Classical Duo Recording 2018 (for Ritmico y Distorsionado with two time GRAMMY®winning drummer Will Calhoun from Living Colour), 3 Global Music Awards for Outstanding Achievement (for emerging artist, album, classical) and 4 Radio Music Awards 2017, Indie Music Channel (for Best Classical Record, Best Classical Female Artist, Best Classical Song and Best Classical Duo again with Will Calhoun).

 In July 2011 Tania Stavreva performed for a first time body painted, connecting the music of Erik Satie to the work by artist Danny Setiawan.
 The multimedia collaboration was immediately featured on NY1 News TV, New York Daily News and Time Out NY.
 On May 10th, 2012 Ms. Stavreva collaborated with the internationally-acclaimed body painter and artist Derrick Little (Madonna, Shakira) at Galapagos Art Space in New York on another multimedia project titled Rhythmic Movement Multimedia.
 This time live music and live body painting were connected through abstract music-color synesthesia.
-In 2012 Tania Stavreva appeared on Off-Off Broadway with The Onomatopoeia Theatre Company in William Shakespeare's The Tempest.
-Ms. Stavreva's orchestral experience includes collaborations with top orchestras and conductors such as the Boston Pops principal guest conductor Bruce Hangen, Vladimir Kulenovic (Utah Symphony, Belgrade Philharmonic Orchestra), Enrico Marconi (London Symphony Orchestra, Royal Philharmonic Orchestra), Marcin Mirowski (The Film Harmony Orchestra), Mariano Patti (Napolinova Chamber Orchestra), David Grumberg (Spectrum Symphony), Plovdiv Philharmonic (Bulgaria), National Radio Orchestra (Sofia, Bulgaria), Pleven Philharmonic (Bulgaria), Prague Philharmonic, Sinfonia Perugina (Italy) , and many others.
-She is having her official US orchestral debut as a soloist with a top A-list orchestra, details TBA in spring 2018, premiering a piano concerto by one of Israel's greatest composers.
+In 2012 Tania Stavreva made her acting debut on Off-Off Broadway with The Onomatopoeia Theatre Company in William Shakespeare's The Tempest.
+Ms. Stavreva's orchestral experience includes collaborations with top orchestras and conductors such as the former Boston Pops principal guest conductor Bruce Hangen (student of Leonard Bernstein and Seiji Ozawa), Vladimir Kulenovic (Utah Symphony, Belgrade Philharmonic Orchestra), Enrico Marconi (London Symphony Orchestra, Royal Philharmonic Orchestra), Marcin Mirowski (The Film Harmony Orchestra), Mariano Patti (Napolinova Chamber Orchestra), David Grumberg (Spectrum Symphony), and many others.
 In 1997, the Mayor of Haskovo, Bulgaria, Atanas Vasilev, awarded Tania the Medal "Nedialka Simeonova" for "enriching the musical art and culture in our town Haskovo".
 She was featured on a live National TV and radio broadcast performing solo piano works by the acclaimed Bulgarian composer Alexander Tanev.
 She is also a recipient of the "Sarkis Baltaian" Award for "outstanding artistic achievements".

 In 2009, invited by Amanda Palmer from the internationally-acclaimed band The Dresden Dolls, Tania Stavreva is one of the first pianists of her generation to perform modern classical music at such rock club venues as Webster Hall (New York) and Paradise Rock Club (Boston), making classical music accessible to younger and non-traditional audiences.
-She has also collaborated with legendary two times Grammy award winning drummers Will Calhoun (Living Color, B.B.
-King) and Dave Lombardo (John Zorn, Slayer, Fantomas).
+She has also collaborated with legendary two times GRAMMY®award winning drummers Dave Lombardo (John Zorn, Slayer, Fantomas) and Will Calhoun (Living Colour, B.B.
+King) .

 Tania Stavreva is an active participant at many outreach programs and fundraising campaigns, supporting with her music institutions such as Dana Faber Cancer Institute, MusiCares Foundation, NYU Hospital, Los Angeles Children's Hospital, Centers for Alzheimer Care, American Forests and many others.
 She is a graduate of the National Music School "Dobrin Petkov" in Bulgaria, where she studied with renown pedagogue Rositsa Ivancheva and also a graduate of the Boston Conservatory, where she was a full scholarship recipient and the winner of many competitions.
+She was awarded a membership in the Pi Kappa Lambda, National Music Honor Society for her achievements as a musician and scholar.
 She has been on the piano faculty of the Boston International Summer Music Festival "Youth & Muse", Piano School of NYC, and the Page Music Lesson Center where she was also the director and founder of the Page Music Piano Performance Program.
-Tania Stavreva is a voting member of the Grammys, The Recording Academy (NARAS) as well as a member of ASCAP, Latin Grammys (LARAS), Women in Music, the American Federation of Musicians and Carnegie Hall's Notables.
+Tania Stavreva is a voting member of the GRAMMYs®, The Recording Academy (NARAS) as well as a member of ASCAP, Latin Grammys (LARAS), Women in Music, the American Federation of Musicians and Carnegie Hall's Notables.